Particeep/pricer-integration/README.md

 * code must be written in snake_case
 * code must be written in english
 * code in type level and respect functional programming (no side effect, use monad etc..)
-* encapsulate each of your class in private[new_pricer] except for the three methods implemented by `PricerService`
+* encapsulate each of your class in private[newpricer] except for the three methods implemented by `PricerService`
 * encapsulate your code as much as possible, e.g. use private[this] when needed.
 * run `sbt scalastyle` and clean warning
 * run `sbt fmt`